Economics Common Syllabus

 Courses have individual policies regarding class attendance.

-The exceptions, detailed below, are health emergencies, death in the immediate family, Stanford business that takes you away from Campus, and documented disabilities.
+The exceptions, detailed below, are health emergencies, the death of a close family member, Stanford business that takes you away from Campus, documented disabilities, and in specific circumstances jobs or internships that begin during the final exam period for the Spring quarter.
 There are no other exceptions.
-(There will be no exception for students attending job interviews or beginning jobs or internships before the end of the term, or for other non-educational reasons would prefer not to be at the University when the exam is scheduled.)
+(Other than as indicated below, there will be no exception for students attending job interviews or beginning jobs or internships before the end of the term, or for other non-educational reasons would prefer not to be at the University when the exam is scheduled.)
 Since the exceptions are narrow and clear cut, your email asking for an exception should be short and to the point.

-- Death of an immediate family member may require you to travel away from campus to attend services.
-Immediate family members are your parents, siblings, spouse, and children.
+- Death of a close family member may require you to travel away from campus to attend services.
+Close family members are your parents, and parents-in-law; parent surrogate, siblings, spouse, children and any other dependent family member who lived in the student's home residence.

 - Absence from campus on Stanford business is usually for athletic competition.
 Work through the AARC in order to take your exam at the same time (or slightly earlier, if absolutely necessary) as other students in the course.
 The only difference will be the test location.